Last updated on August 28th, 2023

 As a team, we love what we do and love the flexibility of working remotely.
 Being able to travel the world and have the possibility to set your own hours in a nonconventional work environment with some really awesome people is a huge part of our employee retention.

 We’re able to cut out a lot of the not-so-important work chatter since we aren’t co-located but that also makes the precision with which we communicate more critical.

 RB: Today, you live and work from wherever you choose.
 In your opinion, what are the pros and cons of the digital nomad lifestyle?

 SJ: The pros are you have a lot of freedom and flexibility.
 The cons are that freedom and flexibility can be overwhelming when you’re trying to make a decision.
 It’s also easy to get lonely on the road if you travel alone, which is why I think joining a community like Hacker Paradise can be extremely beneficial.

 RB: Digital nomadism is as much about life design as it is seeing the world and having extraordinary experiences.
 What are your thoughts on the future of work?

 SJ: It’s coming, there’s no stopping it.
-As the world moves more towards remote work, you will see more organizations popping up that are going to provide services to help solve problems related to remote working.
+As the world moves more towards remote work, you will see more organizations popping up that are going to provide services to help solve problems related to remote work.

 RB: There’s a common misconception that work and travel programs are one big party and digital nomads are simply overgrown college kids.
 What are your thoughts on this?

 SJ: At least with our groups at Hacker Paradise, this isn’t the case.
 We often have people say that they’re more productive while working on a trip with us than when working from home.